OmegaPointZero/Chatter/README.md

   + A customer's place in line is kept track of, and shown to the customer, updated in real time with websockets

 + Chats
-  + Customer can see if agent is typic (sent via websockets)
+  + Customer can see if agent is typing (sent via websockets)
   + Agent can see what the customer is typing, even before message is sent
   + Chats have a maximum length
   + Each chat sent shows what time the chat was sent